mattermost-community/mattermost-app-zendesk/README.md

 - `/zendesk connect` - Connect your Zendesk account to Mattermost.
 - `/zendesk disconnect` - Disconnect your Zendesk account from Mattermost.
 - `/zendesk help` - Post ephemeral message with help text.
-- `/zendesk me` - Post ephemeral message with your connection information.

  ## Create a ticket